In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection

-In the next step, as we aim to analyze the performance of several SSL methods in ID and OOD settings, we select several commonly used augmentations for the ECG signals.
+Next, we select three popular and effective SSL methods, namely Simple Framework for Contrastive Learning of Visual Representations (SimCLR), which is a highly popular contrastive learning method, Bootstrap Your Own Latent (BYOL), which is a strong method that doesn't use any negative pairs, and Swapping Assignments Between Views (SwAV), which utilizes a cluster code book to categorize the features in the datasets.
+We select these methods for their strong performances through the use of different self-supervision approaches.
+To train these SSL methods, we select several commonly used augmentations for the ECG signals.
 Moreover, we choose multiple parameter sets for each augmentation based on prior research in the field.
-These augmentations are then used to train three popular and effective SSL methods, namely SimCLR, which is a highly popular contrastive learning method, BYOL, which is a strong method that doesn't use any negative pairs, and SwAV, which utilizes a cluster code book to categorize the features in the datasets.
-We select these methods for their strong performance yet difference in approach towards SSL.

-For the encoder used in the SSL solutions, we adopt the state-of-the-art CNN for ECG-based arrhythmia detection, i.e., xResNet1d50~\cite{strodthoff2020deep}.
-Finally, we pre-train each method in ID and OOD settings, followed by finetuning.
-For the results, we calculate the F1-scores as well as the per-disease class F1-scores.
-Lastly, we conduct linear evaluation on the methods.
+Finally, we pre-train each method in ID and OOD settings, followed by linear evaluation and finetuning.